 Director of Servants of the Light Ltd and Assistant Director of Studies

-Steven is responsible for the business administration of the school and he works closely with Dolores on a day to day basis.
-He is being trained to lead the SOL as the future head of the school as Dolores’ successor to the role of Director of Studies.
+Steven is responsible for the business administration of the school and he generally manages all areas of the SOL.
+He has been appointed as the future head of the school as Dolores’ successor to the role of Director of Studies.
 Like everyone else in the SOL he works on a voluntary basis.

 He has over 25 years practical experience of working in the Western Mystery Tradition.

 Steven joined the Servants of the Light School as a student in 2008 and completed both W.E.
 Butler’s Practical Course on the Mystical Qabalah and Dolores Ashcroft-Nowicki’s second degree (Sacred Cord) course over a period of 6 years.